BlogMedium/Interview-Devops/Demo_29th_May.md

 ** ENTRYPOINT isn’t usually overridden by end users, but CMD can easily be changed through docker run **

-## How to restrict pull images form dockerhub to kubernetes
+## How to restrict pull images from dockerhub to kubernetes

 ** Kubernetes deployments can specify an imagePullPolicy which influences how the image is pulled.**